 November 2008 (STS-126)

-Space Shuttle Endeavour rockets to the International Space Station with the Leonardo module in its payload bay.
+Space Shuttle Endeavour rockets to the ISS with the Leonardo module in its payload bay.
 The Canadarm, with the Inspection Boom, performs the usual scan of the Shuttle's wings and nose cap.

 March 2009 (STS-119)